 In 2015, Frannie Peabody Center became licensed with the State of Maine to provide mental health counseling.
 These in-house services ensure quality care with a specialized knowledge of HIV treatment, transmission, risk, and the impact stigma can have on the path to health stability.
-Counseling is currently provided by Keith Riley, LCSW, who spent five years as a FPC case manager.
+Our Counseling position is currently vacant, and we are actively hiring.
+We appreciate your patience as we try to fill this critical role.
 These services are offered to individuals regardless of HIV status.

 Referrals to Behavioral Health Services

 If you are a provider looking to refer an individual to FPC’s behavioral health program, please know we are working hard to fill this position at the agency, and will keep this section updated as the position fills.